 General Review/Update of Your Estate Plan

 Since you have engaged in a new life-changing event, now is the perfect time to review your existing plan.
 This is a great opportunity to make sure that the individuals you have appointed in the crucial roles of guardian, executor, agent, or trustee are still able to carry out those duties when the need arises.
-Over time, these individuals may have moved away, died, or otherwise undergone a life change themselves that makes them a less than a desirable candidate to act on your behalf.
+Over time, these individuals may have moved away, died, or otherwise undergone a life change themselves that makes them a less than the desirable candidate to act on your behalf.

 While you are reviewing your estate plans, it is also important that you review the dispositive language.
 Do you still want to have your assets divided the same way?
 Have the needs of your beneficiaries changed over the years?
-To ensure that you are protecting and providing for your beneficiaries, you need to make sure that the provisions are set up for the best-individualized protection.
+To ensure that you are protecting and providing for your beneficiaries, you need to make sure that the provisions are set up for the best individualized protection.

 Lastly, if the purchase of your new home is in a different state, you will want to visit an estate planning attorney.
 By changing states, the documents you previously have prepared may not adequately protect you and your family.
 Each state has unique laws regarding trusts and estates, you will need to make sure that any documents you are currently relying on are enforceable in your new state.
 Unenforceable or not-optimized documents can be just as bad as having no estate planning documents at all.